A federal court ruling would deal a crippling blow to the Affordable Care Act if it is upheld.

 In making their decision, according to a report Tuesday by Reuters, the two judges in D.C. wrote in their opinion: “The fact is that the legislative record provides little indication one way or the other of congressional intent, but the statutory text does.
 (It) plainly makes subsidies available only on exchanges established by states.
 And in the absence of any contrary indications, that text is conclusive evidence of Congress’s intent. … To hold otherwise would be to say that enacted legislation, on its own, does not command our respect — an utterly untenable proposition.”

-In Virginia, however, another U.S. Appeals Court panel determined 3-0 that the language of the law was broader than that and subsidies also were available for those who go through federally run exchanges.
+In Virginia, however, another U.S. District Court panel determined 3-0 that the language of the law was broader than that and subsidies also were available for those who go through federally run exchanges.

 The D.C. court panel suspended its ruling until the Obama administration could appeal it to the full court, a step that could take six months.
 However that appeal turns out, it’s a pretty safe bet that the losing side will continue the appeal, meaning the U.S. Supreme Court likely will be called upon to decide the matter.

 And as the high court has shown, first by saying the law was legal as a tax in one 5-4 vote and then in another 5-4 vote last month that closely held corporations have leeway to not provide coverages that conflict with religious convictions, anything could happen at that point.

 The rub is that 36 of the states — including Georgia — don’t run exchanges for their residents, which, from the wording of the law, is something the Democratic bill writers didn’t anticipate.